Jyothishjoy/AMBER_CYP2E1_3KOH/Step-6 Cluster Modelling/README.md

         -SER285-THR286-GLN337-LEU342-VAL343-PRO344-LEU372-PRO408-PHE409-SER410-ARG414(+chrg)-VAL415-CYP416-ALA417-GLY418-GLU419(-chrg)-ALA422-PHE457-GLY458-CYS459-HEM

 I deleted `THR283-SER284-SER285-THR286-GLN337-LEU372-ALA422` because they are far from the active site and not particularly required for the reactivivty.

+Save this new model as `theozyme_10A_edited.pdb` (`save theozyme_10A_edited.pdb`)

 I also noticed that ARG105(+chrg) we had in the previous model is not present here.
 ARG105(+chrg) is slightly farther from the 10A radius we chose.
 Including ARG105(+chrg) may lead to a much larger model.